baobabsoluciones/cornflow-ui/README.md

 The application supports three authentication methods.
 Note that for any of these methods to work, the server must be properly configured to accept the corresponding authentication type.

 ### 1. Cornflow authentication (Default)
-Using environment variables:
+Using environment variables (when useConfigJson: false):
 ```env
 VITE_APP_AUTH_TYPE=cornflow
 ```

-Using values.json:
+Using values.json (when useConfigJson: true):
 ```json
 {
   "auth_type": "cornflow"